 3.9.1 External Communications:

 In order to provide accurate, timely, and consistent information, only the Co-Chairs (or designated focal appointed by the Co-Chairs), are authorized to speak to the media on behalf of PRAMP.
-All media releases must be approved in advance by the Co-chairs (or designated focal appointed by the Co-Chairs).
+All media releases must be approved in advance by the Co-Chairs (or designated focal appointed by the Co-Chairs).
 For engagements with the general public, the appropriate Board or Executive Committee member(s) (or designated focal appointed by the Co-Chairs) will be responsible for communicating in a way that is consistent with PRAMP’s mission, goals and objectives.

 The Executive Director will maintain PRAMP’s Communications Plan, which will formulate the basis of public communications.
 The Executive Director will update the website regularly in order to ensure that accurate and up-to-date information is shared with external stakeholders.
 Feedback from the public will be accepted through the website and social media; the Executive Director will be responsible for responding to this feedback in an effective and efficient manner.